Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

 When a video file is partially available, a condition encountered frequently during recovery of data from disks, memory, and SSDs using file carving tools, file metadata will be largely inaccessible.
 Especially for file formats that are mainly designed for video playback (as opposed to streaming), this is a major problem because metadata information comprise only a very small part of the overall file size, and they may not be located during file carving.

-To make such video file fragments playable, \cite{altinisik2021automatic} introduced a method for estimating encoding parameters through a search over parameter space by incorporating decoding error messages.
+To make such video file fragments playable, \cite{altinisik2021automatic} introduced a method for estimating encoding parameters through a search over parameter space by incorporating decoding error messages\footnote{The tool is available at: https://github.com/FileScraper/tool }.
 Although the space of parameter values defined by the H.264 standard is extremely large, many parameters vary slightly across camera models and for several parameters choosing the highest or lowest categorical setting will not curtail decoding.
 This work essentially showed that a large number of videos can be decoded without having access to actual parameters by only determining a core set of 10 parameters in the SPS and PPS.
 Crucially, five of these parameters relate to how the bitstream is parsed and the rest determine the entropy coding mode, frame width, and base-quantization level.

-Given this capability, we also investigate how reliably the source camera-model of a video can be identified using a subset of coding parameters.
+Given this capability, we also investigate how reliably the source class of a video can be identified using a subset of coding parameters.
 With this objective, we apply the method in \cite{altinisik2021automatic} to coded frame data extracted from videos to estimate their coding parameters with one modification.
 In its operation, this method does not identify frame height as a core parameter because an incorrect setting causes the decoded frame to be either truncated or elongated through content repetition.
 To improve the distinguishability, we also incorporate the frame height information.
-For this, we changed the default value for frame height to the largest possible value which inadvertently caused interpolation of the last line of $8 \times 8$ picture blocks .The height is then estimated by determining the repetition point through the correlation of block content.
+For this, we changed the default value for frame height to the largest possible value which inadvertently caused interpolation of the last line of $8 \times 8$ picture blocks.The height is then estimated by determining the repetition point through the correlation of block content.
 The resulting 11 parameter values are then treated as a feature vector and used for model building directly.